 As a financial advisor for widows, I am constantly hearing about widows being preyed upon in their moment of weakness by agents aggressively trying to sell them annuities.
-In this article we are going to discuss what annuities are, what annuities are useful for and what they aren’t, and why annuities are bad and when they make sense.
+In this article we are going to discuss the questions central to whether or not you should buy an annuity: what annuities are, what annuities are useful for and what they aren’t, and why annuities are bad and when they make sense.

-Before we get started, here are some blogs about finance for widows:
+Before we get started, here are some blogs about financial planning:

 And now onto the blog!